If templates and training won’t fix your board pack, what will?

 What about templates?
 Unlike training, they’re a relatively low-cost option and easy to disseminate across a large team.
 They can encourage report writers to use a certain font, follow a specific layout, or include an executive summary, all of which can help to smooth the rougher edges of the board pack.
 But they can’t force management to write concisely or answer all the questions on the board’s mind.
 And they’ll only make a big dent on the board pack if every report writer uses them as the governance team intended — and that’s a big “if”.

-“Typically, we find that around 20% embrace training and change their behaviour, another 20% don’t engage with it at all, and the rest, despite being well-intentioned, will adopt some of the advice but will quickly forget most of it.”
+“Typically, around 20% embrace training and change their behaviour, another 20% don’t engage with it at all, and the rest, despite being well-intentioned, will adopt some of the advice but quickly forget most of it.”

 Anna Scholes, Senior Manager, Board Intelligence